Y0annD/terraformLab/README.md

 Common `terraform.tfvars` variables:

 ### Mysql
 - mysql_image          : image used for mysql
 - mysql_data_path      : path where mysql will be persisted on machine
 - mysql_master_password: master password for mysql
+- mysql_port           : port where mysql is listening

 # Docker